 The diverse landscapes including beautiful coastlines, mountainous terrains, rolling hills, and river valleys make this country diamond in the rough for travelers.
 It is indeed one of the most beautiful and picturesque countries in the Middle East.
 If you’re planning a visit, make sure to purchase

 to stay covered in case of any unexpected accidents, illnesses, injuries, or mishaps.

-Travellers’ diarrhea: Travellers’ diarrhea is very common in Yemen, and the risk runs high throughout the country, even in deluxe accommodations.
+- Travelers’ diarrhea: Travelers’ diarrhea is very common in Yemen, and the risk runs high throughout the country, even in deluxe accommodations.
 Carry loperamide and antibiotics to self-treat diarrhea.
 Beverage and food precautions may reduce the chances of the illness.

-Yemen Travel Medical Insurance for International Travellers - FAQs
+Yemen Travel Medical Insurance for International Travelers - FAQs

 Yemen is a low-income country and is classified as a developing nation.
 There is a high risk of malaria, hepatitis, and other diseases that could derail your vacation plans.
 With the rapid increase in terrorist activities and the country’s fragile political situation, travel medical insurance becomes a necessity.

 Do I need travel medical insurance for Yemen?

 It is not mandatory to have travel medical insurance for Yemen.
 But do not be naïve and go into Yemen without travel medical insurance.
 You might very well find yourself in challenging situations that could expose you to dangerous circumstances.
 If you have travel medical insurance, you’ll have a safety net to fall back on in case the worst should happen.